 Day 6: We’ll have the first part of this day to look for birds once more in the areas near La Paz, venturing a bit farther afield to areas north of town where a giant cactus grove is home to both Gila Woodpecker and Gilded Flicker.
 North of there, the rocky shore should have American Oystercatcher, Yellow-footed Gull, and Brandt’s Cormorant while patches of mangrove might harbour Clapper Rail, the lovely Mangrove Yellow Warbler, and Northern Waterthrush.
 The nearby dwarf desert with fascinating plant forms will draw our attention, and Tiger Whiptails and Zebra-tailed Lizards will tease us as they dart away.
 If there are any flowers, some interesting butterflies such as Mexican Giant and Hepburn’s Metalmarks and the snazzy Silver-banded Hairstreak could occur.
 We’ll depart right after lunch to make the three and one-half hour drive to Puerto San Carlos, a fishing village on Magdalena Bay.
 Night in Puerto San Carlos.

-Day 7: This morning we’ll take a three to four-hour boat trip on the bay during which we may get extremely close to Gray Whales, an experience not soon forgotten.
+Day 7: This morning we’ll take a four to five-hour boat trip on the bay during which we may get extremely close to Gray Whales, an experience not soon forgotten.
 It’s about an hour’s boat ride to the mouth of the bay where the whales tend to congregate as they arrive from their summer feeding and gestation areas as far north as the Chukchi and Beaufort seas.
 Sometimes loafing, sometimes in active courtship and mating, they often approach the boats out of curiosity.
 Plenty of birds also will be seen along the way with Royal Terns, Brandt’s Cormorants, Western Gulls, and Brown Pelicans in amazing abundance.
 After the boat ride and perhaps some mangrove birding, we’ll drive back south, ending the day in the lush oasis of Todos Santos on the west side of the peninsula.
 Night in Todos Santos.